wesleygomersall/Deduper-wesleygomersall/notes.md

 	- UMI: Different UMIs from the list STL96.txt.
 	- Strandedness: Reads come from the same strand.
 	- Written: Yes, both biological replicates are written, as well as the novel sequence between them however the PCR duplicate is not.

+## 2024-10-17

+Met with Leslie, Confirmed that for reverse strand reads to adjust the position take the 5 based left most mapped pos, add all Ms, all Ds, and the S at the end then subtract 1 from this value before adding it to the pos.
+ Ignore all I becuase these do not consume reference.